neilff/redux-examples/README.md

 A simple boilerplate for building Redux applications using React.
 Uses react router and redux router to demonstrate how to build an application with multiple routes.

+## redux-react-routing-auth

+Boilerplate for a simple login with redirects if the user is not authenticated.

 ## Redux

 ##reselect-example